38th OPEN ACCESS GRANT COMPETITION OF IT4INNOVATIONS

-Computational resources to be distributed (up to 25% of node hours of each resource per request):
+Computational resources to be distributed (up to 10% of the resource offered per request):

 Technical parameters of the Karolina supercomputer: